eegG0D/eegG0D/README.md

-# Hi there, I'm eegG0D 👋
+# This is eegG0D 👋

 ### Developer | Experimenter | Visionary
 *> Working on the frontier where brain activity, artificial intelligence, and software meet.*